tongni1975/spark-nlp/docs/en/annotators.md

     - `getMaxSentenceLength()`: Max sentence length to process
     - `getCaseSensitive()`: Whether to follow case sensitiveness for matching exceptions in text.
     - `getDimension()`: Getter for Embeddings dimensions for the BERT model.
+    - `getLazyAnnotator()`: Whether `BertEmbeddings` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**